Mobile-Robots-Group-UC3M/MobileRobotsDocumentation/docs/ADAM/AdamOver.md

 - Synthetic Image Generation: ADAM has been endowed with an "imagination" capability that enables it to create new scenes without user interference.

-[**Manipulation**](../Manipulation/ManOver.md): ADAM has two robotic arms that allows it to interact with objects in its environment.
+[**Manipulation**](../Manipulation/fml.md): ADAM has two robotic arms that allows it to interact with objects in its environment.

-- Learning for Manipulation: ADAM utilizes various Learning from Demonstration (LfD) algorithms that allow it to learn directly from human information to solve everyday tasks.
+- [Learning for Manipulation](../Manipulation/gmm.md): ADAM utilizes various Learning from Demonstration (LfD) algorithms that allow it to learn directly from human information to solve everyday tasks.
+For this purpose, various algorithms based on different LfD techniques have been developed to directly deploy on the ADAM robot and learn to perform manipulation tasks using human information.

-- Human Tracking Algorithms: ADAM is equipped with a human tracking algorithm that enables it to follow human movements and adjust its own movements in the most optimal way possible.
+- [Human Tracking Algorithms]((../Manipulation/datacq.md)): ADAM is equipped with a human tracking algorithm that enables it to follow human movements and adjust its own movements in the most optimal way possible.
+It also has other algorithms that enable it to autonomously learn to break down complex tasks into simpler ones.

-[**Grasping**](../Grasping/demo.md): ADAM has a gripper that allows it to grasp objects and manipulate them.
+[**Grasping**](../Grasping/GraspOver.md): ADAM has a gripper and a robotic hand that allows it to grasp objects and manipulate them.

 - Manipulator Claws: ADAM has two custom-developed claws designed for gripping processes, equipped with a graphical interface and force feedback sensors.

 - Optimal Grasping Algorithms: Currently, optimal grasping algorithms are being developed for ADAM, taking into account the shape and pose of the object to be grasped.
+For this process, various types of algorithms and techniques have been developed, based on classical optimization processes as well as learning techniques.

 [**Simulation**](../Simulation/ADAMSim.md) ADAM is equipped with a simulation environment that allows it to test its algorithms in a virtual environment before deploying them in the real world.